-❖ We would like to plant food plots?
+\ We would like to plant food plots?
 What areas are permissible to plant?

-Clubs may plant old logging decks, powerline or gasline ROWs that are internal to your lease, or other areas that can be planted without causing damage to trees.
+Clubs may plant old logging decks, natural openings and powerlines that are internal to your lease, or other areas that can be planted without causing damage to trees.
 Please do not plant road beds or road shoulders.
+Gas line ROW's can be used once obtaining approval and location from gas line officials.

 Weyerhaeuser also provides a food plot rental program for clubs that wish to plant additional areas.
-Please review the Food Plot Program policy contained in this packet and on the website for more information.
+Please review the Food Plot Program policy on our website for more information.

-Are we allowed to post the property?
+\ Are we allowed to post the property?